T0S1N0/Portfolio/README.md

 ## 🌐 Custom Domain

-To use a custom domain:
+To use a custom domain, you have two options:

-1. **Option A: Azure DNS**

-   - Uncomment the `dns.tf` section
+1. **Azure Storage Custom Domain** (Requires SSL/TLS support)
-   - Configure your domain
+   - Configure in Azure Portal: Storage Account → Static website → Custom domain
-   - Update nameservers at your registrar

-2. **Option B: External Registrar**
-   - Create a CNAME record pointing to your CDN endpoint
-   - Example: `www.yourdomain.com CNAME → cdn-portfolio-prod.azureedge.net`
+   - Requires separate SSL certificate

+2. **Azure Front Door** (Recommended for production)
+   - Provides global distribution, SSL/TLS termination, and WAF
+   - Can be enabled by uncommenting `azure-front-door` configuration in `cdn.tf`
+   - Provides automatic certificate management

+For now, use the Storage Account URL or configure through Azure Portal.

 ## 📊 Monitoring